Andaukmoan/CHPC_Image_Analysis/README.md

 Set "OUTXL=" to the location for your output.
 This should be a unique location so that files from multiple analysis are not merged in the output.
 The pipeline will make the directory if it does not yet exist.

-The default number of tasks is 64.
-This is the number of cores available on our node and the number of tasks we can run at a time.
-If you are going to use less than 64, set the NTASK variable to the new task allotment.
-This prevents your analysis from getting split up into more tasks than are available.
-If you start more tasks than are available, the pipeline will slow down significantly.

 Press ctrl+X to leave the file.
 Save it with a unique file name to create a record of analyses that have been run and prevent making unintended changes to the base file.

 Set the permissions of your new file to be executable: